gdborton/stanly/README.md

-# Petulant Ninja
+# Stanly

-Petulant Ninja is a cross platform sprite editing desktop application.
+Stanly is a cross platform sprite editing desktop application.
 Currently being designed to suit my needs for a mobile game that I'm developing.

 ![example](/lib/example.png)